tamilzh2018/kode-kloud-test/Linux.md

 sudo grep 'Marine' /root/nautilus.xml sudo grep 'Random' /root/nautilus.xml
 # Q12 Secure Data Transfer
+A Nautilus developer has stored confidential data on the jump host within Stratos DC.
+To ensure security and compliance, this data must be transferred to one of the app servers.
+Given developers lack direct access to these servers, the system admin team has been enlisted for assistance.

+Copy /tmp/nautilus.txt.gpg file from jump server to App Server 1 placing it in the directory /home/opt.
+Ans:
+sudo scp /tmp/nautilus.txt.gpg tony@stapp01:/home/opt/
 # Q13 Restrict Cron Access
+In alignment with security compliance standards, the Nautilus project team has opted to impose restrictions on crontab access.
+Specifically, only designated users will be permitted to create or update cron jobs.

+Configure crontab access on App Server 1 as follows: Allow crontab access to ammar user while denying access to the garrett user.
+Ans:
+To configure **crontab access** on **App Server 1** so that:

+* ✅ User `ammar` **can** use `crontab`
+* ❌ User `garrett` **cannot** use `crontab`

+you'll need to manage two special files:

+* `/etc/cron.allow` – users **listed here are allowed**
+* `/etc/cron.deny` – users **listed here are denied**

+> 💡 If `cron.allow` exists, **only users in that file are allowed** to use `crontab`. `cron.deny` will be ignored in that case.

+### ✅ Step-by-step Instructions

+1. **SSH into App Server 1:**

+ssh <your-user>@<app-server-1>

+2. **Create or update `/etc/cron.allow` to include `ammar`:**

+echo "ammar" | sudo tee /etc/cron.allow

+This restricts crontab access **only to users listed**, i.e., `ammar`.

+> ⚠️ If this file exists already, make sure you **append** the user rather than overwrite (unless overwrite is desired):

+echo "ammar" | sudo tee -a /etc/cron.allow

+3. **Ensure `garrett` is *not* in `/etc/cron.allow`:**

+If `cron.allow` exists, any user not listed there is automatically denied — so no need to explicitly deny `garrett`.

+You can confirm:

+sudo grep garrett /etc/cron.allow

+If it returns nothing, you’re good.

+4. **(Optional) Remove or ignore `/etc/cron.deny`:**

+Since `/etc/cron.allow` exists, the `cron.deny` file is ignored, but to keep things clean:

+sudo rm -f /etc/cron.deny

+Or ensure `garrett` is listed there **only if** you’re not using `cron.allow`.

+### ✅ Verification

+* **Test for `ammar`:**
+sudo -u ammar crontab -l

+If allowed, this should show the current crontab (or an empty one).

+* **Test for `garrett`:**
+sudo -u garrett crontab -l

+Expected output:

+You (garrett) are not allowed to use this program (crontab)

 # Q14 Default GUI Boot Configuration